Family, Health, Relationships, School

 It wasn’t love at first sight, claims Qi Qi, who was then 17.

 “But every time he cracked a joke, I was the only girl laughing.
-The rest were immune to his jokes,” she said of Jeff, who was two years older.
+The rest were immune to his jokes,” she said of Jeff, who is two years older than her.

 Qi Qi when she was 17, and Jeff was 19.